 Notice of Entry – Landlords must provide tenants with advanced written notice to enter their property.
 Landlords are only allowed to enter for certain reasons and at certain times.

 Notice of Termination of a Periodic Tenancy for Allowable Reasons – For very specific reasons, a landlord can give a tenant a notice to end the tenancy even if the tenant hasn’t done anything wrong.
-For example, if the landlord wants to move back into the property, then the landlord could serve this kind of notice on the tenant.
+For example, if the landlord wants to move back into the property, then the landlord could serve notice on the tenant.

 Eviction Notice (Notice of Termination of Tenancy for Substantial Breach) – The Residential Tenancies Act only allows landlords to evicts tenants in specific circumstances.